 Industry partners can accelerate market entry for technology startups.

-If you are a deep tech startup, may not need any convincing about the benefits of industry collaboration – you want to know how to find the right partner and negotiate a good deal.
+If you are a deep tech startup, you may not need any convincing about the benefits of industry collaboration – you want to know how to find the right partner and negotiate a good deal.

 Here are five important things to do that can help you impress industry tech scouts and forge that make-or-break partnership.